OpenNebula/docs/source/intro_release_notes/release_notes/compatibility.rst

 Datastore Driver Changes
 =============================

 - Now, the CP datastore action also needs to return the format of the file copied (e.g raw or qcow2).
 This way, when a file is uploaded by the user, the format of the file is automatically retrieved, avoiding user mistakes.

 - The ``DRIVER`` and ``FSTYPE`` attributes are deprecated and they won't be taken into account any more.

 .. note:: The ``DRIVER`` attribute will be set automatically for each disk.

+- The ``shared`` and ``qcow2`` transfer manager drivers have been merged to reduce the potential duplication of images and management operations.
+It should be transparent in most cases.
+However if you are using ``qcow2`` images in a ``shared`` datastore the underlying operations may change after the upgrade.

 .. _compatibility_kvm: